monikajozsa/SSN-VisualCortex/README.md

 - **`find_gabor_A`**: Calculates a scaling constant for Gabor filters to ensure consistent contrast across stimuli.

 - **`create_gabor_filters_ori_map`**: Generates Gabor filters for each orientation and phase in the orientation map (by calling `gabor_filter`).
 Gebors filters are applied to the stimuli that is then passed to the neurons in the middle layer.

+- **`UntrainedPars`**: A class to store parameters that are not trained.
+This includes grid parameters, stimuli settings, orientation map, Gabor filters, and more.

+- **`init_untrained_pars`**: Initializes untrained parameters for the SSN model, either by generating a new orientation map or loading a pre-existing one, and prepares the Gabor filters and other related parameters.

+- **`update_untrained_pars`**: Recalculates and/or updates the Gabor filter parameters in the untrained parameters.

 </details>